jolicode/JoliNotif/README.md

 # About JoliNotif

 JoliNotif is a cross-platform PHP library to display desktop notifications.
-It works on Linux, Windows or MacOS.
+It works on Linux, Windows or macOS.

-Requires PHP >= 7.4 (support for PHP 5 was available in version 1.x, for PHP 7.0
+Requires PHP >= 8.1 (support for PHP 5 was available in version 1.x, for PHP 7.0
-and 7.1 in version < 2.1.0, for PHP 7.2 and 7.3 in version < 2.4.0).
+and 7.1 in version < 2.1.0, for PHP 7.2 and 7.3 in version < 2.4.0, for PHP < 8.0 in version 2.6.0).

 > [!NOTE]
 > This library can not be used in a web context (FPM or equivalent).
 Use